rikuohirasawa/markdown/README.md

 # e.g. pnpm bootstrap pnpm
 ```

 This will install dependencies and create a postgres container.
-The script is is idempotent.
+The script is is idempotent, and will recreate the container when run in succession (deleting all your local data).

 ## SvelteKit